|Telephone Number:||Fax Number:|

 14. PROTECTION OF PERSONAL PROPERTY: Student waives all claims against Landlord for personal injury or loss of or damage to clothing, valuables, or other personal property, including money, unless such loss or damage is due to negligence of Landlord.
 It is recommended that Student carry his/her own renter's insurance to cover potential personal-property losses.
 Landlord who disposes of personal property belonging to a current Student without permission of Student will reimburse Student for fair market value of item(s).

-16. DISPUTE SETTLEMENT/ARBITRATION: Landlord and Student agree that should any dispute arise concerning any matter covered by this Contract and should that dispute not be resolved to both parties' satisfaction the matter shall be submitted to mediation and binding arbitration as contained in the BYU-Idaho Approved Housing Guidebook and at www.byui.edu/housing.
-All parties agree to mediate in good faith and to abide by the decision rendered by the Housing & Student Living Arbitration Board including any monetary award made.
+16. DISPUTE SETTLEMENT/ARBITRATION: Landlord and Student agree to work in good faith toward the resolution of any dispute covered by this contract.
+Unresolved disputes may be submitted to binding arbitration outlined in the Approved Housing Guidebook.
+All parties agree to abide by the decisions rendered by the arbitration board including any monetary award made